Integrating biophysics and the gut microbiota.

-My goal is to become a faculty member at an institution supportive of interdisciplinary research as well as teaching, where I can combine my passion for medical research with my objective of mentoring the next generation of quantitative biologists.
+My goal is to become a faculty member at an institution supportive of interdisciplinary research as well as teaching, where I can combine my passion for medical research with my objective of mentoring the next generation of quantitative biologists and bioengineers.
 While there has recently been a remarkable expansion of investigations into the gut microbiota’s connection to human health, many fundamental mechanistic principles are being neglected.
 Physical perturbations such as temperature, osmolality, or pH have profound effects on both the gut microbiota as well as host physiology, but have been largely overlooked.
 My investigations bring a novel biophysical perspective to the microbiota field, integrating approaches from the physical and biological sciences.
 My line of studies has provided me with a unique framework which integrates biophysical analyses, mathematical modeling, cutting-edge in vitro technologies such as microfluidics with quantitative imaging, and in vivo experiments in animal models.

 Living a well-rounded life is very important to me, I enjoy many activities outside of academics including cooking, ballroom dancing, beach volleyball, skiing, rock climbing, golfing, reading and horseback riding.

 Two to five billion cases of diarrhea occur each year in humans, primarily due to infections; however, little is known about the long-term effects of diarrhea on the health of our intestinal flora.
-Using high-throughput sequencing, transcriptomics and metabolomics combined with imaging of the gut, we seek to understand how the intestinal microbiota responds to periods of osmotic stress, and importantly, how the recovery progresses after a large portion of the microbiome has been depleted.
+Using computational tools, high-throughput sequencing, transcriptomics and metabolomics combined with imaging of the gut, we seek to understand how the intestinal microbiota responds to periods of osmotic stress, and importantly, how the recovery progresses after a large portion of the microbiome has been depleted.

 I am developing a microfluidic system to test how chemical and osmotic perturbations affect gut microbe species in the absence of host interactions.
 The ability to monitor the real-time dynamics of a complex microbial community during physical perturbations will allow us to characterize relevant members and key metabolic pathways involved during disruption of the normal equilibrium.
 To achieve fine-scale microfluidic control we use an Elveflow controller.